Resolving current human rights controversies

 Some people claim that Genesis 2:7 supports this belief.
 3

-- In some aboriginal tribes, personhood is attained shortly after birth when the newborn is formally given a name.
+- In some aboriginal tribes, personhood is attained shortly after birth when a ritual is performed to formally give the newborn a name.

-A second conflict concerns exactly when pregnancy is said to begin.
-This point in time determines whether a specific medication is a contraceptive that prevents a pregnancy from happening or an abortifacient that terminates an established pregnancy.
+A second pro-life/pro-choice conflict concerns exactly when pregnancy is said to begin.
 Here, the two main options that people cite are:

 - During the process of conception.
 This is a timing favored by many religious conservatives and pro-lifers.